HuntsmanCancerInstitute/hciR/README.md

-This package is intended to simplify code in [R Markdown] reports and includes functions to read [featureCounts], [RSEM] and other count tables, run DESeq2 using sample and count tibbles as input, get annotated DESeq result tibbles and create interactive plots and heatmaps.
+This package is intended to simplify code in [R Markdown] reports and includes functions to read [featureCounts], [RSEM] and other count tables, run DESeq2 using sample and count tibbles as input, get annotated DESeq results and create interactive plots and heatmaps.

 To learn more about the package, check the [R Markdown] files in the [inst/Rmd] directory.